gtheilman/OnCallAssignments/README.md

 _Mac Instructions_

-Go back to the Terminal window.
+1. Go back to the Terminal window you opened in the prior step.

-From the command prompt, type <code>cd </code>.
+2. From the command prompt, type <code>cd </code>.
 That's the letter "c" , the letter "d" and a space.
 Don't hit return yet.

-Find the folder with the files your just downloaded.
+3. Find the folder with the files your just downloaded.
 It is probably called "OncallAssignments-master".

-Drag the folder name into the Terminal window.
+4. Drag the folder name into the Terminal window.
 Drop it anywhere in the Terminal window.

-Click with your mouse anywhere in the Terminal window.
+5. Click with your mouse anywhere in the Terminal window.
 Now press the Enter key.

-Type the word _meteor_ in the Terminal window.
+6. Type the word _meteor_ in the Terminal window.

-For both Windows and Mac, you need to be at the command line.

-You opened Terminal in OSX in an earlier step.
-Now, you can go to the correct folder by [dragging that folder] into the Terminal window.
+_Windows Instructions_

 In Windows, you can get to the command prompt [through the menu[(http://windows.microsoft.com/en-us/windows-vista/open-a-command-prompt-window).
-To get to the correct directory, just

-Type _meteor_ at the command prompt to  [run the application locally] (http://docs.meteor.com/#/basic/quickstart).
-Then type CTRL-C to stop it.
+Type the word _meteor_ in the command prompt window.

 **Step 6:**  Deploy the application

 While you can open the application in a web browser while it is running oon your local computer, you'll likely have problems with Twilio if your program is not accessible to the outside world.
+So, we're going to stop the program on your local computer by typing CTRL-C twice.

 So, [deploy your application]  (http://docs.meteor.com/#/basic/quickstart)  on Meteor's free server to try it out.
-For production purposes, a PaaS service like [Modulus](http://help.modulus.io/customer/portal/articles/1647770-using-meteor-with-modulus) may be more appropriate.
+Think of a unique one-word name for the application.

+Then, from the command prompt (or Terminal) type <code> deploy </code> and then the unique name you chose.

 When you deploy to Meteor, you will be given a URL where your application can be accessed.
 Make a note of it.